KhuongDiep911/KhuongDiep911.github.io/aboutme.md

 ---
 ### History and Experience
 During my undergraduate education, I realized I have a passion for Artificial Intelligence, and want to use it to tackle real-world problems.
-This passion motivated my decision to pursue postgraduate education, leading me to enroll in the Master’s program after completing my Bachelor degree in 2021.
-Therefore, my expertise includes 3D modeling and structural analysis using tools such as Solidworks, Abaqus and ANSYS.
-I am proficient in programming such as Python, MATLAB and some frameworks such as Pytorch and Tensorflow.
-Additionally, I have hands-on experience with Linux, ROS, and 3D simulation using Unreal Engine.
+This passion motivated my decision to pursue postgraduate education, leading me to enroll in the Master’s program in a different major after completing my Bachelor degree in 2021.
+Therefore, my expertise includes 3D modeling and structural analysis using tools such as Solidworks, Abaqus and ANSYS, etc. Additionally, I am proficient in programming language such as Python, MATLAB and some frameworks encompassing Pytorch, Tensorflow, Keras and hands-on experience with Linux, ROS, Unreal Engine.

 Regarding my experience, my research topic in my Master program is Vision-based Drone Obstacle Avoidance using Deep Reinforcement Learning.
-On the other hand, Designing of Delivery Drone was the topic of my graduate thesis in my undergraduate program.
+On the other hand, Designing of Delivery Drone was the topic of my graduation thesis in my undergraduate program.

 <p>
 <div class="wrapper">